JoeWeir04/JoeWeir04/README.md

-I'm Joe, a fourth year Computer Science student based in Scotland.
+I'm Joe, recent Computer Science graduate based in Scotland.

 I enjoy creating  and colloborating within projects to create systems that have true potential to benefit users and society.